Coral-Protocol/Coral-VoiceInterface-Agent/README.md

    * Captures your voice input
    * Routes the query to the appropriate agent
    * Responds using a clean, real-time voice channel
+## Out of S2S credits of OpenAi
+incase you are out of credit for the S2S realtime api key of OpenAi you can checkout to the ``` STT-LLM-TTS-pipelines ``` branch for alternative way of running it

 ## Creator Details